poster515/Rust-Garmin/README.md

 ```

 #### Upload Behavior
-Right now the intended target is an influxdb server, although this repo should be expanded to target more destinations.
+Right now the intended target is an influxdb server, although this repo should be expanded to target more destinations (help/suggestions wanted!).
 Configure the influxDB client via config/influxdb_config.json.

 Uploads can be disabled entirely by passing --disable_uploads as an input argument.